hdShang/arxiv-daily/docs/cs-RO/2025-10-08/papers/251007134v1-trackvla-unleashing-reasoning-and-memory-capabilities-in-vla-models-.md

 ---
 layout: default
-title: TrackVLA++: Unleashing Reasoning and Memory Capabilities in VLA Models for Embodied Visual Tracking
+title: "TrackVLA++: Unleashing Reasoning and Memory Capabilities in VLA Models for Embodied Visual Tracking"
 ---

 # TrackVLA++: Unleashing Reasoning and Memory Capabilities in VLA Models for Embodied Visual Tracking